Quitting aids can help you stop smoking and ease nicotine withdrawal cravings.

 Nicotine replacement therapy (NRT)

-Most people smoke because they are addicted to nicotine.
-This can make you feel stressed if you haven’t had a cigarette in a while.
-NRT is a medication that gives you enough nicotine to keep cravings away.
-The good thing about NRT is that it doesn’t contain the poisons in tobacco smoke like tar.
+Most people smoke because they are addicted to nicotine, this is because tobacco and cigarettes is designed to increase nicotine addiction to keep you smoking.
+This means that you can feel stressed if you haven’t had a cigarette in a while.
+NRT is a medication that gives you enough nicotine to stop cravings in a way that you are unlikely to become addicted to.
+The great thing about NRT is that it does not contain any of the dangerous chemicals and toxins in tobacco smoke, like tar.

-Inhalators, gum and sprays act more quickly and may be better if feel you need more nicotine.
-Often the best way to use NRT is to combine a patch with a faster acting form such as gum, inhalator or nasal spray.
+Inhalators, gum and sprays act more quickly and may be better if you feel you need more nicotine.
+The best way to use NRT is to use two products, for example combining a patch with a faster acting product such as gum, inhalator or spray.
+An advisor can talk you through the best combination for yourself.

 Treatment with NRT usually lasts 8-12 weeks, before you gradually reduce the dose and eventually stop.
 But some people use NRT much longer – the main thing is not smoking tobacco!